 LISA E. BERNSTEIN

-Wilson-Dickinson Professor of Law & Co-Director, Institute for Civil Justice, University of Chicago Law School
+Wilson-Dickinson Professor of Law, University of Chicago Law School

 JOHN BRADFORD BRAITHWAITE

 Australian Research Council Federation Fellow, Australian National University - Regulatory Institutions Network (RegNet), Research School of Social Sciences, Australian National University (ANU) - Regulatory Institutions Network (RegNet)